 Dogs thrive when they have a routine, especially if they can’t go outside to pee whenever they need to.
 Try to take your pup for a walk at the same time each morning and evening so he knows when to expect it.

 Aim for feeding him at the same time each day as well.
 That way Buddy’s body will start to metabolize food around your schedule and he’ll be ready to go to the bathroom when you take him out (so no standing outside for 20 minutes during the winter before he’s finally ready!).

 Many dog breeds are more happy and healthy when they’re able to go outside and stay active throughout the day.
-However, this can obviously be a problem for those of us who have 9-to-5 jobs or other commitments during the day.
+However, this can obviously be a problem for those with schedules that require long hours away from home.

 Most dogs love hanging out with other dogs because it gives them the opportunity to interact and play in ways they can’t with humans.
 Find other dog owners in your apartment building or neighborhood who would like to take walks with you or even just come over for a puppy play date.